 The message is simple to say but sometimes hard to follow:

-- if somethings feels scary / uncomfortable - leave the group or the site and;
+if something feels scary / uncomfortable - leave the group or the site and;

-The young person in the video knew all about the stay messages but when people started bullying online and making threat to hurt their family - thy didn't tell anyone - for lots of reasons - like they didn't want to worry mum and dad.
-They thought that if they told mum or dad or someone at school might get angry...
-So they suffered in silience for a long time.
-It made them feel very, very low and thinking about hurting themselves.
+The young person in the video knew all about the stay messages but when people started bullying them online and making threats to hurt their family - they didn't tell anyone - for lots of reasons - like they didn't want to worry mum and dad.
+They thought that if they told mum or dad or someone at school they might get angry...
+So they suffered in silence for a long time.
+It made them feel very, very low and think about hurting themselves.

 So, if you are bothered about anything, anything at all, online please Tell Someone:

-- You can talk to a parent or trusted adult (check out a guide to asking for help here)
+- talk to a parent or trusted adult (check out a guide to asking for help here)

-- a member or staff at school or at a youth centre or a club you attend.
+- talk to a member or staff at school or at a youth centre or a club you attend.

 - report it online